-How To Check HUID Hallmarking in Gold Jewellery?
+How To Check HUID Hallmarking Online in Gold Jewellery?

 BIS (Bureau of Indian Standards) says hallmarks should always be checked before buying gold.
 The information is mainly conveyed by three symbols composing a hallmark.
 The first is the BIS logo, the second sign confirms the purity, and the third is the HUID code.
 A feature named, Verify HUID of the BIS Care app, which can be downloaded from the Play Store.